fMercury/abb-assignment-sample/README.md

 # ABB_assignment_sample

-In the backend folder is the Apollo server code and a robot's script that simulates the periodic entry of new data. the information is always the same.
+In the backend folder is the Apollo server code and a robot's script that simulates the periodic entry of new data.
+The information is always the same.
 The data is from a new piece/part with 3 features and each with a different number of controls.

-In the frontend folder there is a react application. the deviation control numbers that the robot sends are static and according to the value a different emoticon is rendered.
-The head color of each frame change with each new entry of data from the subscription. random numbers are generated in frontend and component style values are changed.
+In the frontend folder there is a react application.
+The deviation control numbers that the robot sends are static and according to the value a different emoticon is rendered.
+The head color of each frame change with each new entry of data from the subscription.
+Random numbers are generated in frontend and component style values are changed.

-Next, the scripts to start the general project locally, or each separately.

 TODO:
  - test each server endpoint.
- - test that component is properly rendered
+ - test that each component is properly rendered
- - refactor the Backend separate the typedef and resolver from the index to different files
+ - refactor Backend, separate the typedef and resolver to separated files
- - with test its possible to make a CI
+ - with test its possible to make a CI setup
  -

+Next, the scripts to start the general project locally, or each separately.

 ## Start All
 In main folder execute